jashezan/workout-buddy-application/mern-workout-backend/Readme.md

 ## Project Name: Workout Buddy

-MERN application for a workout app that allows users to create and track daily workouts.
+Backend for a workout app that allows users to create and track daily workouts.

-- Frontend repo can be found [here](./workout-buddy-frontend/)
+Frontend repo can be found [here](https://github.com/jashezan/workout-buddy-frontend)

-- Backend repo can be found [here](./workout-buddy-backend/)

 ## Project Status